Duration-Based Scoring for Temperature Excursions

 Magnitude-Duration Integration: The engine calculates a continuous risk score by integrating a magnitude-weighting function over the active excursion interval:

 where is the instantaneous deviation from the nominal range.
-The magnitude function (or an exponential variant) penalises larger excursions disproportionately, while integrating over accumulates temporal persistence.
-Scores are normalised to a 0–100 scale, with configurable thresholds for
+Using penalizes larger excursions disproportionately, while integrating over accumulates temporal persistence.
+Scores are normalized to a 0–100 scale, with configurable thresholds for

 Monitor,Investigate, andQuarantinestates. -